-There is a Student Support Officer aligned with each of the four faculties.
-The student support Officers are here to assist fulltime undergraduate students in finding the answers to questions and identifying the appropriate supports to help them excel during their time in the University of Limerick.
+There is a Student Support Officer (SSO) aligned with each of the four faculties.
+The SSOs are here to assist fulltime undergraduate students in finding the answers to questions and identifying the appropriate supports to help them excel during their time in the University of Limerick.

 See our FAQ Section below

 You will be invited to have a 30 min friendly chat with your respective Student Support Officer.
 The meeting will be student centred, only discussing what you bring to the meeting.
 Then we will look at the options available to you and plan the next steps.

 The Student Support Officers assist full time undergraduate students in their faculty.